 1. Slieve League Cliffs

 Typical of the drama of the Donegal landscape, Slieve League are the highest sea-cliffs in Europe, 600m – nearly 2,000 feet! – above the sea.
 That makes the Slieve League cliffs higher even than their famous neighbours the Cliffs of Moher.
 Looking down from Slieve League, keep an eye out for two interesting rocks known as the ‘school desk and chair’.
-Slieve League is most spectacular in evening when the Atlantic Ocean reflects the last of the daylight.
+Slieve League is most spectacular in the evening when the Atlantic Ocean reflects the last of the daylight.

 2. The Poisoned Glen

 4. Glenveagh Castle

 Glenveagh stands in stark contrast to the rugged Donegal landscape that surrounds it.
 The Castle and its grounds are a carefully cultivated tribute to the design of Balmoral Castle, the British Royal Family’s holiday retreat in Scotland.
 Its recent history has been equally star-studded.
 Past guests include Marilyn Monroe, Charlie Chaplin, Greta Garbo and Clark Gable.